 You can find an excellent selection of grab bars on Amazon today.

-Think About Installing A Walk-In Tub Instead
+Consider Installing A Walk-In Tub

 Not very common with your day-to-day bathroom, walk-in tubs are the best option for seniors who do not want to go through the hassle of having to climb over a traditional bathtub ledge.
 As the name suggests, a walk-in bathtub allows you to walk right into the tub and sit down as you take your bath.
 Essentially, this type of bathtub is much safer and more convenient, especially for those who just had medical procedures such as hip replacement surgery.